 Meet the team

-We are are a vibrant and diverse team of collaborators including people with dementias, their families and carers, scientists, visual artists, musicians and broadcasters.
+We are are a vibrant and diverse team of collaborators including people with dementias, their families and carers, scientists, clinicians, visual artists, writers, musicians and broadcasters.

 Read more about who we are below.

 Prof. Sebastian Crutch is Director of Created Out of Mind, a Chartered Psychologist (CPsychol), Professorial Research Associate, and Alzheimer's Research UK Senior Research Fellow.

 Seb's research has focused on the neuropsychological investigation of perceptual function and language in individuals with neurodegenerative disease and stroke.
 Particular interests include the exploration of visual disorders and disease progression in posterior cortical atrophy (PCA), and analysis of refractory access disorders, and abstract and concrete conceptual knowledge.